renyixin666/renyixin.github.io/_pages/about.md

 I am a final-year PhD student in the Department of Computer Science at Fudan University, advised by Prof. [Shuigeng Zhou](https://scholar.google.com/citations?user=yAE-Av4AAAAJ&hl=zh-CN).
 Previously, I received my B.S. degree in Automation from the University of Science and Technology of China (USTC).

-*Internship Experience:*
-I have interned at Alibaba, Huawei Terminal Cloud Department, and Tencent, where I participated in a research internship as part of the Rhino-Bird Talent Cultivation Program.

-*Academic Collaboration:*
+*Industry Internships and Academic Experience:*
-I have worked as a research assistant at The Chinese University of Hong Kong under Prof. [Yufei Tao](https://www.cse.cuhk.edu.hk/~taoyf/).
-I am also collaborating with Dr. [Hao Zhang](https://people.ucas.ac.cn/~hzhang10) at the Shenzhen Institutes of Advanced Technology (SIAT), Chinese Academy of Sciences.
+Beyond my doctoral research, I have gained industry experience through internships at Alibaba, Huawei Terminal Cloud Department, and Tencent, where I participated in a research internship as part of the Rhino-Bird Talent Cultivation Program.
+On the academic side, I have worked as a research assistant under Prof. [Yufei Tao](https://www.cse.cuhk.edu.hk/~taoyf/) at The Chinese University of Hong Kong, and am collaborating with Dr. [Hao Zhang](https://people.ucas.ac.cn/~hzhang10) at the Shenzhen Institutes of Advanced Technology (SIAT), Chinese Academy of Sciences.

-My research interests include causal discovery, statistical inference, and machine learning.
-Recently, I have been particularly interested in causal representation learning for biomedicine.
+### 🔥 Research Interests
+My research aims to build theoretical and algorithmic foundations for **causal learning** and decision-making in complex data-driven systems.
+Motivated by biomedical problems, I study practical challenges in causal discovery and causal inference, and develop statistical tools such as conditional independence testing for causal analysis.
+I have also explored how causal learning can benefit deep learning tasks, which further motivates my recent interest in causal representation learning.
 I am open to collaboration opportunities, so feel free to reach out.

-### 🔥 Research Interests
-- **Causal Discovery**: Addressing practical challenges in discovering causal relationships.
-- **Statistical Inference**: Developing kernel-based hypothesis testing methods.
-- **Machine Learning**: Focusing on continual learning, recommendation systems, generative modeling and RLHF

 ### 📝 Selected Publications
 (* denotes equal contribution; full list available on [Google Scholar](https://scholar.google.com/citations?user=6xjfkpkAAAAJ&hl=zh-CN) or [Publications](https://github.com/renyixin666/renyixin.github.io/blob/master/_pages/publications.md))